Turn on Javascript

 You find barrels washed up?

 Do not touch.
-If they appear to have something in them (or you are unsure if this is the case) please call the Coastguard on 999 it may helpful to use the phrase "potential threat to health".
+If they appear to have something in them (or you are unsure if this is the case) please call the Coastguard on 999 it may be helpful to use the phrase "potential threat to health".

 If it is obvious that they are empty, please call Cornwall Council Environmental Management on 0300 1234 202 (even if it is out of hours, arrangements can be made for collection).